2022 Overwatch League season: Midseason Madness

 The Midseason Madness is the second of four midseason tournament cycles of the season.
 Qualifiers began on June 16 in the West region and June 24 in the East region.
-Qualification for the Midseason Madness is based on league points earned through the entire first half the season.
-Teams that advance past the qualifiers will play an interregional tournament.
-Like in the previous season, the top Western teams will travel to Hawaii for the interregional tournament to minimize latency, while the top Eastern teams will stay in their home facilities.
-The 12-team, double-elimination tournament began on July 18 and will conclude with the finals on July 23.
+Qualification for the Midseason Madness was based on league points earned through the entire first half the season.
+Teams that advanced past the qualifiers played in an interregional tournament.
+Like in the previous season, the top Western teams travelled to Hawaii for the interregional tournament to minimize latency, while the top Eastern teams stayed in their home facilities.
+The 12-team, double-elimination tournament began on July 18 and concluded with the finals on July 23.